kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Select Actions dropdownbox

 Click "Publish new version"
-keep Publish box empty, Click on "Publish".
+keep the description box empty, Click on "Publish".

 This will create version 1 for the new function.
-Now we can go back to Greengrass console to complete our group settings before the deployment.
+Now you can go back to Greengrass console to complete our group settings before the deployment.

 3. Add Lambda to the Group
 Groups -> MLandIoT -> Lambdas -> Add Lambda -> Use exiting Lambda -> greengrassSagemakerInference -> Version 1 ->Finish

 Under Groups -> Lambdas, select greengrassSagemakerInference.
-Click Edit button.
+Click Edit Configuration button.

 Edit lambda memory limit and timeout like below